ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Passing Criteria:

-* The generated zero-knoweldge proof of the Output Pledge is non-interactive.
+* The generated zero-knowledge proof of the Output Pledge is non-interactive.
 * The generated zero-knoweldge proof of the Output Pledge is succinct.

 #### **[CR21]<[O3]**